How To Stir-Fry Beef Tender

 How To Know When Pan Is Hot Enough

 Pre-heat a skillet over medium-low heat.
 Test the temperature of the skillet with ½ tsp water.
 When the skillet is at the perfect temperature, one or two beads will form immediately and the pan is ready.

 Method 2 –

 Pre-heat a skillet over medium-low heat.
 Carefully place your hand 2.5-3 inches away from the surface to test the temperature.
 When it feels too hot to place your hand nearby, the skillet is ready.

 This is the method I use more often.
 It’s easier than the water drop test but requires more intuition.
 The timing will depend on the type and thickness of your skillet, a thinner skillet will take less time to get hot than a thicker material skillet.

 If you are a blogger or chef and have found success in your beef stir-fry after reading this blog post, please send me your blog or recipe post and link back to this original article.
 I’m happy to review and add your success story to my website!

-How To Make Beef Stir-Fry Tender
+How To Velvet Beef for Tender Beef Stir-Fry

 - Add I Heart Umami beef stir-fry marinade – coconut aminos, fish sauce, toasted sesame oil or olive oil.

 - Mix well and set aside in the fridge for 15-20 minutes or up to 24 hrs.